 3. Within 60 days of receiving the letter from the Appeals Area Director, EBSA will reply in writing stating whether it will be taking any action on the referred case.
 If EBSA is taking action, then the Appeals Area Director will coordinate with EBSA before taking any action described above.

-4. If the IRS Appeals Area Director and the EBSA RD are unable to reach agreement as to how to proceed with the case, the matter goes to the IRS National Chief of Appeals to coordinate with the EBSA Director of Enforcement.
+4. If the IRS Appeals Area Director and the EBSA RD are unable to reach agreement regarding disposition of the case, the matter will be forwarded to the IRS Headquarters Office, Chief Appeals to coordinate final resolution with the Director, EBSA Office of Enforcement, DOL.

 1. IRS Litigation.

-1. The IRS Division Counsel/Associate Chief Counsel (TE/GE) will forward to the Department Solicitor (Attention: Associate Solicitor, Plan Benefits Security Division), and the EBSA Director of Enforcement at the earliest possible date a copy of any complaint or other opening pleading in litigation concerning ERISA Title I to which the IRS, the Treasury, the United States or any official thereof is a party, either in the Tax Court, Claims Court or in district court.
-Additional information forwarded upon request.
+1. The IRS Division Counsel (TEGEDC) (or designee) will forward to the Department Solicitor (Attention: Associate Solicitor, Plan Benefits Security Division), at the earliest possible date, a copy of any complaint or other opening pleading in litigation concerning ERISA Title I to which the IRS, the Treasury, the United States or any official thereof is a party, either in the Tax Court, Claims Court or in district court, and that presents issues relating to the administration of Title I of ERISA.
+Further pleadings in such matters will be furnished upon request.

-3. The IRS provides the initial pleadings submitted on behalf of the Secretary to the Associate Solicitor.
-Further information forwarded upon request.
+3. The IRS will provide the initial pleadings submitted on behalf of the Secretary to the Associate Solicitor.
+Further information will be forwarded upon request.

 2. Department Litigation.

-1. The Solicitor of Labor will notify the IRS Division Chief/Associate Chief Counsel (TE/GE) and the Director of EP Examinations when Department litigation relating to employee benefit plans is warranted.
-The Department will provide copies of the proposed complaint (or other opening pleading and supporting documents) to the IRS Chief Counsel and to the Department of Justice for assignment of primary litigation responsibility.
+1. The Solicitor of Labor (or designee) will notify the TEGEDC and the Director of EP Examinations T:EP:E when it is determined that Department litigation relating to employee benefit plans is warranted.
+The Department will provide copies of the proposed complaint (or other opening pleading and supporting documents) to the TEGEDC and to the Department of Justice for review.

-3. Quarterly Meetings.
-At least once per quarter, IRS EP Examinations Headquarters and Department National Office personnel will meet to resolve any referrals where there is a dispute of an appropriate enforcement action.
+3. Semiannual Meetings.
+At least semiannually, IRS EP Examinations and DOL National Office personnel will meet to resolve any referrals where there is a dispute of an appropriate enforcement action.
 They will also resolve problems encountered by EBSA ROs and IRS EP Examinations in following the provisions of this Agreement.

-4. Annual Meeting.
-The IRS Director of EP Examinations (or representative) and the EBSA Director of Enforcement will meet each year in October to review work plan and initiatives for the fiscal year.
+4. Work Plan and Initiatives.
+The IRS Director of EP Examinations (or representative) and the EBSA Director of Enforcement will meet at the start of each fiscal year but no later than October 31st to review work plan and initiatives for the fiscal year (i.e., programs, data mining, projects).

 5. Contact Lists.
 EP Examinations and EBSA will update their Local Contact List at least once a year.